 There are many colors of calla lily, but the white is one of the most used.
 And though there are few calla flower problems, one common occurrence is the appearance of green flowers.
 Learn why this happens here.

 The typical calla lily bloom time may come and go without a sign of buds or flowers.
-It makes calla lily owners wonder “why don't my calla lilies flower?” and “how can I make calla lilies bloom?”
+It makes calla lily owners wonder a??why don't my calla lilies flower?a?? and a??how can I make calla lilies bloom?a??
 This article can help.

 Calla lilies are an asset to any garden.
 But, if you would like to see calla lilies year after year in your garden, you will need to take a few extra steps for calla lily winter care.
 This article will help with that.